Privacy Analysis Tool • 100% Client-Side

 Under GDPR it's personal data processing requiring consent.
 Under CCPA it's collection of personal information.
 Many regulations now require disclosure, and enforcement is increasing.

-Use Firefox with Enhanced Tracking Protection, Tor Browser, resist-fingerprinting flags, minimal extensions, and standard resolutions.
+Use Firefox with improved Tracking Protection, Tor Browser, resist-fingerprinting flags, minimal extensions, and standard resolutions.
 Complete prevention is difficult but uniqueness can be significantly reduced.

 It draws text and shapes on a hidden canvas, then reads pixel data.
 GPU, driver, font rendering, and anti-aliasing differences produce a unique image per device.
 It's one of the most effective single signals.